kaicataldo/eleventy-plugin-react/README.md

 This was started as a proof of concept, and I would love to improve this package.
 Things that I think would be beneficial to explore:

 - Tests
-- Being able to provide your own Babel config/versions.
+- Being able to provide your own Babel config/versions
-- Extraction and inclusion of styles when using CSS-in-JS libraries.
+- Extraction and inclusion of styles when using CSS-in-JS libraries - post-render hook so as not to lock into a specific implementation, maybe?
+- Typescript support
+-